nikkialchuri/Home_assignment_3/README.md

 Final stemmed tokens

-🔧 Libraries Used:
+Libraries Used:
 nltk

-🧠 Sample Sentence:
+Sample Sentence:
 "NLP techniques are used in virtual assistants like Alexa and Siri."

-3. Named Entity Recognition (NER) with spaCy
+3. Named Entity Recognition (NER) with spaCy:

 Uses spaCy to identify and classify named entities.

 Outputs: